 You should continue posting about the event for several months after it takes place.
 Don’t be afraid to use the post-event social marketing to help you springboard your next event.

-Don’t hesitate to contact us if you need help with your event marketing or planning.
+Book a free consultation if you need help with any of your event marketing deliverables